SpineEventEngine/documentation/_code/EMBEDDING.md

 ### Obtain `embed-code` executable

-Firstly, you need to download the last available executable of `embed-code`.
+Firstly, we need to download the last available executable of `embed-code`.
 Originally, this tool was written as a plugin for Jekyll, but now it is also available as a binary executable written in Go.